jphaugla/awsDB2ToAuroraPostgres/README.md

 chmod 777 software
 exit
 ```
-* Download using Linux (x64), move the file to the /home/software and decompress the file using tar -xvzf
+* Move the file to the /home/software and decompress the file using tar -xvzf
-* rename directory so what was the server_dec directory becomes ibm-db2
+* rename directory so what was the server_t directory becomes ibm-db2

+### Install DB2

 * Do a root based install using ./db2setup
 * db2 validation
 ```bash